sanette/bogue/README.md

 Widgets are the building bricks, responsible for graphic elements that respond to events (mouse, touchscreen, keyboard, etc.).

-For a more functional use, they can be "connected" (by pairs at this moment) instead of reacting with callbacks (see examples).
+For a more "functional" use, they can be "connected" instead of reacting with callbacks (see examples).

+* boxes with decorations (round corner, border, shadow, gradient background, image pattern)
 * check box
 * push button (with labels or images)
-* rich text display
+* rich text display (bold, italics, underline), any TTF font can be used.
-* image (all usual formats)
+* image (all usual formats, including SVG)
 * slider (horizontal, vertical, or circular)
-* text input
+* text input with select and copy-paste

 ## Layouts